Asterisk4Magisk/XrayHelper/README.md

 English | [简体中文](README_zh_CN.md)

 # XrayHelper
-A unified helper for Android, some scripts in [Xray4Magisk](https://github.com/Asterisk4Magisk/Xray4Magisk) rewritten with golang, provide arm64 and amd64 binary.
+A unified helper for Android to control system proxy, some scripts in [Xray4Magisk](https://github.com/Asterisk4Magisk/Xray4Magisk) rewritten with golang, provide arm64 and amd64 binary.

 # Config
 XrayHelper use yml format configuration file, default is `/data/adb/xray/xrayhelper.yml`, and you can customize the path with the `-c` option.